Criminal Background Check Frequently Asked Questions

 Who must have an education verification completed with the Criminal Background Check?

-Education Verification should be requested for staff positions (B24, B25 & P12 pay groups only) using the following criteria:
+Education Verification should be requested for all regular staff positions using the following criteria:

 The position classification requires a degree and the candidate provided degree information during the search.
 (Please note that education verification will not be necessary if a candidate is using years of experience to offset educational requirements).

 The position classification does not require a degree, but the candidate provided degree information during the search, which was used to assess the candidate’s knowledge skills and abilities.

 Education verifications can only be completed on degrees that have been awarded.
 Please do not submit partial degrees or degrees in progress.
 Education verification is not necessary for student and temporary assignments.
 Faculty credentials will continue to be verified by the Faculty Personnel Office.